enquirer/enquirer/docs/prompts/form/getting-started.md

 ## Add fields

-We can now continue adding fields to our form.
+Now is the time to continue adding fields to our form.

-> Your form should now look like this
+> Your form should now look like this.

 ```js
 const { prompt } = require("enquirer");